Interpreting Scientific Illustrations

 of baking soda, vinegar, and a bottle cap.
 Other models can be devised on a computer.
 Some models are mathematical and are represented by equations.

 The metric system is a system of measurement developed by a group of scientists in 1795.
 It helps scientists avoid problems by providing standard measurements that all scientists

 around the world can understand.
 A modern form of the metric system, called the International System, or SI, was adopted for worldwide use in 1960.

-units, divide by 10.
+to larger units, divide by 10.
 When changing from larger units to smaller, multiply by 10.
 For example, to convert millimeters to centimeters, divide the millimeters by 10.
-To convert 30
+To

 Length You have probably measured lengths or distances many times.
 The meter is the SI unit used to measure length.
 A baseball bat is about one meter long.
 When measuring